theREALevan/cs5643_impl1/PA1/PA1.md

 Now, initialze your collision object with the configuration `Init.CLOTH_TABLE` instead and try to implement collision detection against a disk-shaped table.
 The configurations of the tabletop, such as its radius, center and width are stored as attributes of obstacle and you can use those for collision detection.
 Your $128 \times 128$ cloth shall behave as in this [video](refs/phase5.mp4).

 # Second Part: Simulating deformable 2D objects
-In this part, you will implement a simulator for a 2D deformable Gingerman, with three types of constitutive models.
+In this part, you will implement a simulator for a 2D deformable gingerbread man, with three types of constitutive models.

 ## Code Structure and GUI
 You are provided with a GUI system, with the following modes and controls already implemented.
 Make sure you play with the starter code to get familiar with these controls.

-Run `python3 fem_starter.py` and you should see an interface, with a Gingerman displayed at the center.
+Run `python3 fem_starter.py` and you should see an interface, with a gingerbread man displayed at the center.

 By default, the GUI window is set to size 600 by 600.
 Do NOT resize the window if you are using a Mac, since this will mess up the mouse cursor detection in Taichi GGUI, due to potential clamping of the window display on the screen.
 However, window resizing is fine on Ubuntu.
 We have not tested on Windows machines, so please let us know if it works.